Mysia14/MysiaSantana/README.md

 As fresh graduated at SAIT (Southern Alberta Institute of Technology) I am looking for a next step in my new carrer as a Junior Front End Developer .
  </p>
  <p align='center'>
- I am current studying React
+ I am current studying ReactJS
 </p>